-However, if a team is committed to a SWOT analysis, it is critical that there is a shared understanding of the purpose in looking the variables, especially, the Weaknesses and Threats.
+However, if a team is committed to a SWOT analysis, it is critical that there is a shared understanding of the purpose of looking the variables, especially, the Weaknesses and Threats.
 The assessment of weaknesses is the chance to a team to identify and reflect on internal operations and capacity that are the “rate limiters” in moving forward.
-The assessment of threats is looking at the external environment that could negatively effect the organizations success.
-Often, the threatening forces that can impact and agency but might be beyond the control of the organization.
+The assessment of threats is looking at the external environment that could negatively affect the organization’s success.
+Often, the threatening forces that can impact an agency but might be beyond the control of the organization.
 Combined, the purpose of looking at weaknesses and threats is to give an organization a realistic understanding context in which they are operating.
 However, strategic plans should rarely be developed in relationship to weaknesses and threats.

 Again, while some conflate a SWOT exercise with strategic planning, it is important to recognize that a SWOT analysis is only one tool or exercise in the strategic planning process.
 However, when facilitating a SWOT exercise as part of the strategic planning process, it is useful to connect the three steps as a process.
 This facilitation process includes: 1) the broad study and recognition of the SWOT forces internal and external to the organization, 2) the narrower focusing of the conversation around the “unpacked” implicit and explicit strategies and opportunities that emerge from the SWOT, and 3) the creation of scenario screens that help the team manages the shifting dynamics of the SWOT variables, strategies, and opportunities over time.